Wildfire defense for real estate developers

-Build insurable, sellable homes in fire-prone markets.
+Build sellable homes in fire-prone markets.
 Integrated wildfire suppression infrastructure transforms WUI liability into a competitive advantage.

 Carriers are refusing to write new policies in WUI zones.
 Without insurance, buyers can’t get mortgages — and developments can’t close sales.